 Hobbies are proven to help lower stress, increase our social connections, and raise our happiness levels.
 But hobbies can be expensive, creating a barrier in taking on new interests that can ultimately benefit our wellbeing.

 There are plenty of ideas that are cheap, entertaining, and just as engaging.
 We simply need to think outside of the box and find something we are drawn towards.
-So we’ve come up with ten great low-cost hobbies for you to consider this Autumn.
+So we’ve come up with ten great low-cost hobbies for you to consider.

 1. Do It Yourself